emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - Have a discussoin on depression and Dopamine?
 - I am still not sure if more dopamine is good.
 - The more drugs push on dopamine centers, the more they wear them out, the more you have to push to get the same.
-- There is only one reward system
-	- If you don't receive reward, you lie down in bed and die.
-	- This has been tested on animals, and these animals have no will to live.
-	- You need this.
-Reward is the survival of the species.
-	- Reward and contentment are not the same thing.
-Reward and pleasure are synomnous
-	- Happiness and contentment are synomous.
-	- We have conflated pleasure and happiness.
-	- There are seven differences between the two, and people need to understand the world and how they are being manipulated by the owlrd to be miseralbe:
-		- Pleasure is short term, happiness is long term
-		- Pleasure is visceral, happiness is etheral you feel it above the nack
-		- Pleasure is taken, happiness is given
-		- Pleasure is achieved alone, happiness is achived socially
-		- Pleasure is achievable with substances, happiness is not
-		- The extremes of pleasure (i..e heroin) are addictive.
-There is always a "holic".
-Alhocolic, shopaholic.
-Happiness
-		- Pleasure is dopamine
-		- Happiness is Seratonin.

 -
 - Dopamine leads to tolerance
 - This entire guide links to Brain Meets World.